agashe/Shoppy/README.md

 Now you can access the application in your browser by typing https://localhost:3000 , And also access the admin panel by visiting : https://localhost:8000/admin

+And also In case you wanted to test the APIs.
+You can find in the `collections/` directory 2 APIs collections , one for [Thunder Client](https://www.thunderclient.com/) (VS Code Extension) and the other one for [Postman](https://www.postman.com/).

 ## Notes

 Unfortunately the django-grpc-framework , currently has an issue with Django (version >=4) , [The issue](https://github.com/fengsp/django-grpc-framework/issues/42) is still not fixed , <ins>so you could use the solution in this [comment](https://github.com/fengsp/django-grpc-framework/issues/42#issuecomment-1545346306)</ins> , or just use another package as some users suggested [django-socio-grpc](https://django-socio-grpc.readthedocs.io/en/latest/).

+## License

+(Shoppy) released under the terms of the MIT license.